Restrictions of B\'ekoll\'e--Bonami weights and Bloch functions: Restrictions of Bloch functions and martingales

-The conclusion then follows from \eqref{eqn:hedelnman} upon choosing $\lambda$ sufficiently small. \item[(ii)] Again, by conformal invariance, it suffices to consider \eqref{eqn:tracebloch} for $z=0$, as long as the estimates we prove are uniform in Bloch functions $b$ such that $\|b\|_{\B}\leq1$.
+\item[(ii)] Again, by conformal invariance, it suffices to consider \eqref{eqn:tracebloch} for $z=0$, as long as the estimates we prove are uniform in Bloch functions $b$ such that $\|b\|_{\B}\leq1$.
 Without loss of generality we may also assume that $b(0)=0$.
 We are going to use the dyadic decomposition of the unit disc.
 Since $Z$ satisfies the Carleson condition, $Z$ is a finite union of weakly separated sequences\cite[Proposition 9.11]{AglerMcCarthyBook}.
 By possibly decomposing each weakly separated subsequence into further finite unions, we may assume that each dyadic top-half contains at most one point of the sequence.
 Let $G_k = \{T(I) \, : \, I \in \dyad_k\}$ denote the top halves of generation $k$.

 Since $Z$ satisfies the Carleson condition, $M = \sum_n (1 - |z_n|^2) < \infty$, and thus

 Therefore, it is sufficient to estimate

 where we used Lemma~\ref{lemma:kristian} and assumed that $\lambda$ was sufficiently small, $\lambda < \gamma \log 2$.